ilyamochalov/coderbunker-workshop-devops101/slides/source.md

 Developer Operations help to easily/reliably deploy your App and keep it live! (read more: https://github.com/dwyl/learn-devops#why)

-CI === build, test and package  ✅
+CI === build, test and package

 CD === deploy/release

 ---

 # 2. Project Acme
+Description:
 - E-COMMERCE application
 - A front end (native mobile application or WeChat mini app)
-- Backend is an API that does users, products and payments; Deployed on a single server on AliCloud
+- Backend is an API that does users, products and payments management

+Backend can de deployed:
+- Services like Heroku, Elastic Beanstalk (AWS), Back4App
+- Elastic container registry (AWS, Alicloud), K8S, HC Nomad
+- Virtual machine (EC2, ECS, etc..) + Dockerized app ✅

 By the end of this workshop you will have:
 - Sample Express API project that is Dockerized